marklawlor/react-session-hook/README.md

 `react-session-hook` was written in Typescript and includes typings out of the box.

-It also includes the `isAuthenicatedGuard` function, which acts as a typeguard between an authenicated and authenicated session
+It also includes the `isAuthenticatedGuard` function, which acts as a typeguard between an authenticated and authenticated session

 ```javascript
 import useSession from 'react-session-hook';